Future developments in Singapore: Joo Chiat Community Hub

 Set to replace the existing Siglap South Community Centre, the new Joo Chiat Community Hub will be more than three times the size of the existing centre.
 The new hub will house facilities such as a running track, jamming studio, community plaza, multi-purpose hall, black box theatre, and a rooftop gym.
 A new road will also be built to improve connectivity to the community hub.

 The new hub is expected to be completed in 2029.

 Punggol Bike Village

 Expected to be completed by end-2024, the upcoming Punggol Bike Village will be located underneath existing track viaducts at Punggol MRT station.
 To be developed by SBS Transit, the area will feature amenities such as retail shops for cycling equipments and food and beverages trucks.

 PAssion Wave Bayfront Outpost

 Located at the Marina Bay Waterfront Promenade near the Red Dot Design Museum, the new PAssion Wave outpost will allow users to enjoy a range of water recreational activities such as kayaking, pedal boating, and dragon boating while enjoying views of Marina Bay.
-The seventh such facility in Singapore, the Bayfront outpost is expected to open in 2025.
+The seventh such facility in Singapore, the Bayfront outpost was expected to open in 2025.
+By May 2026, the new outpost was still in the works.

-The Bricks: Sport-In-Precinct & Cycle Park

-Located in Choa Chu Kang's Brickland district, The Bricks: Sport-In-Precinct & Cycle Park is an upcoming community development that will house the Singapore Cycling Federation's BMX Academy.
-The academy will feature a BMX-dedicated track occupying an area approximately the size of a football field.
-A sheltered basketball court, fitness corner, and playground are also set to be part of the development.
-The BMX Academy is expected to be completed in 2025.